Pug exercise & Fitness Guide

 How much exercise does a Pug need?
 Activity recommendations for this small low-energy toy breed.

-With a typical weight of 14-18 lbs and lifespan of 13-15 yrs, the Pug requires thoughtful care tailored to their specific breed characteristics.
-The Pug occupies a unique position among small breeds, weighing 14-18 lbs and carrying a temperament shaped by the toy group's heritage.
+Weighing around 14-18 lbs and lifespan of 13-15 yrs, the Pug benefits from care tailored to its physical and behavioral profile.
+The Pug stands out among small breeds, weighing 14-18 lbs and carrying a temperament shaped by the toy group's heritage.

 Best Activities

-The Pug occupies a unique position among small breeds, weighing 14-18 lbs and carrying a temperament shaped by the toy group's heritage.
+The Pug stands out among small breeds, weighing 14-18 lbs and carrying a temperament shaped by the toy group's heritage.
 Pugs with low energy levels are more laid-back but still need daily engagement.

 Exercise by Age